Navid-089/CSE-326-Information-System-Design-Sessional/readme.md

-# ChirpStack Network Server Setup
+# ChirpStack Network Server Setup and Adding Gateways and Devices

-This document outlines the steps taken to install and configure the ChirpStack Network Server on Ubuntu.
+This document outlines the steps taken to install and configure the ChirpStack Network Server on Ubuntu in an EC2 server.

 ---